mou123das/FILM-DATABASE/README.md

 🔸 This project was made for Scrimba's Weekly Web Dev Challenge! <br>
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;▪ Topic: The Weekly Web Dev Challenge: Film Database 📽

+# Further-Scope:
+I plan to add more functionality to this project, so as to make it more dynamic.